eloiisa-gh/herb-fun-facts/README.md

   aiplatform.googleapis.com
 ```

-To list the services a project has enabled for consumption:
+List the services a project has enabled for consumption:
 ```
 gcloud services list --enabled --project=${GOOGLE_CLOUD_PROJECT}
 ```